MattDrennan/storm-tracker/README.md

 # storm-tracker
-A base website project with login, register, logout, forgot password, and change password using React and NodeJS.
+A base project to track storm damage.

 # How to setup